-In December 2021, Lucid entered into a purchase agreement pursuant to which we issued \$2,012.5 million of the 2026 Notes.
+In December 2021, Lucid issued \$2,012.5 million of the 2026 Notes.
 The 2026 Notes accrue interest at a rate of 1.25% per annum, payable semi-annually in arrears on June 15 and December 15 of each year, beginning on June 15, 2022.
-The Notes will mature on December 15, 2026, unless earlier repurchased, redeemed or converted.
+The 2026 Notes will mature on December 15, 2026, unless earlier repurchased, redeemed or converted.
 Before the close of business on the business day immediately before September 15, 2026, noteholders will have the right to convert their Notes only upon the occurrence of certain events.
 From and after September 15, 2026, noteholders may convert their Notes at any time at their election until the close of business on the second scheduled trading day immediately before the maturity date.
-The Company will settle conversions by paying or delivering, as applicable, cash, shares of its common stock or a combination of cash and shares of its common stock, at the Company's election.
+We will settle conversions by paying or delivering, as applicable, cash, shares of our common stock or a combination of cash and shares of our common stock, at our election.
 The initial conversion rate is 18.2548 shares of common stock per \$1,000 principal amount of Notes, which represents an initial conversion price of approximately \$54.78 per share of common stock.
 The conversion rate and conversion price will be subject to customary adjustments upon the occurrence of certain events.
 In addition, if certain corporate events that constitute a "Make-Whole Fundamental Change" (as defined in the indenture) occur, then the conversion rate will, in certain circumstances, be increased for a specified period of time.
+As of December 31, 2022, we were in compliance with applicable covenants under the indenture governing the 2026 Notes.